G. Willow Wilson: Career

+Cairo, Air, and Alif the Unseen (2007–2013)

 Her first graphic novel, Cairo, with art by M.K.
 Perker, was published by Vertigo in 2007, and named one of the best graphic novels of 2007 by Publishers Weekly, The Edmonton Journal/CanWest News, and Comics Worth Reading.
 The paperback edition of Cairo was named one of Best Graphic Novels for High School Students in 2008 by School Library Journal, and one of 2009's Top Ten Graphic Novels for Teens by the American Library Association.

 Her first ongoing comic series, Air, launched by Vertigo in 2008 reunited her with Perker, and was nominated for an Eisner Award for 'Best New Series' of 2009.
 NPR named Air one of the top comics of 2009, and it also received acclaim from the Fairfield Weekly, Comic Book Resources, Marie Claire, and Library Journal.
 Other works for DC include fill-in issues #704 and 706 of Superman, the five-issue mini-series Vixen: Return of the Lion, starring the Justice League member Vixen with art by CAFU, and The Outsiders.

 Wilson then wrote Mystic (2011), a four-issue miniseries for Marvel Comics with art by David Lopez.
 Although a CrossGen revival, Willow's Mystic bears little resemblance to its previous incarnation.

 Her debut novel Alif the Unseen (Grove/Atlantic) won the 2013 World Fantasy Award for best novel.

-In 2014, Marvel debuted a new Ms. Marvel series written by Wilson.
-The book stars Kamala Khan, a Muslim teenager living in Jersey City, New Jersey, who takes up the mantle after the previous Ms. Marvel, Carol Danvers, took up the name Captain Marvel.

-In November 2018, Wilson began writing Wonder Woman from DC Comics.
-The character battles Ares in an arc entitled "The Just War."

-Her March 2019 novel, The Bird King, tells the story of Fatima, a concubine in the royal court of Granada, the last emirate of Muslim Spain, and her dearest friend Hassan, the palace mapmaker.
-Hassan has a secret: he can draw maps of places he's never seen and bend the shape of reality.

-In 2020, she was writing The Dreaming from DC Comics, with art by Nick Robles and starting with issue #19.
-The series is part of The Sandman Universe.